Approximate Computing Survey, Part I: Terminology and Software & Hardware Approximation Techniques: Software Approximation Techniques

 \subsection{Relaxed Synchronization}

 The execution of parallel applications on multi/many-core systems requires time-consuming synchronization to either access shared data or satisfy data dependencies.
-As a result, various techniques \cite{2012_Renganarayana_RACES, 2012_Misailovic_RACES, 2013_Misailovic_ACMtecs, 2015_Campanoni_CGO, 2020_Stitt_ACMtecs, 2010_Sreeram_IISWC, 2010_Mengt_IPDPS, 2012_Rinard_RACES} have been proposed to relax the conventional synchronization requirements that guarantee error-free execution, delivering performance gains in exchange for QoS loss.
+Various techniques \cite{2012_Renganarayana_RACES, 2012_Misailovic_RACES, 2013_Misailovic_ACMtecs, 2015_Campanoni_CGO, 2020_Stitt_ACMtecs, 2010_Sreeram_IISWC, 2010_Mengt_IPDPS, 2012_Rinard_RACES} have been proposed to relax the conventional synchronization requirements that guarantee error-free execution, delivering speedup in exchange for QoS loss.

 The authors of \cite{2012_Renganarayana_RACES} propose the RaC methodology to systematically relax synchronization, while always satisfying a programmer-defined QoS constraint.
 Initially, the programmer specifies the parallel code segments, and then applies the four-step RaC methodology.
 This methodology identifies criteria for quantifying the acceptable QoS, selects the relaxation points, modifies the code to enable the execution of both the original and relaxed versions, and selects the suitable relaxation degree (i.e., which instances to relax for each synchronization point).
 Misailovic et al. \cite{2012_Misailovic_RACES} propose the Dubstep system, which relaxes the synchronization of parallelized programs based on a ``find-transform-navigate'' approach.
 More specifically, Dubstep performs a profiling-based analysis of the original program to find possible optimizations, inserts opportunistic synchronization and barriers, and finally, performs an exploration including accuracy, performance and safety analysis for the transformed program.